rreyy9/hexcolony/Documents/Bee Colony Expansion - Resource & Bee System Design.md

 5. **Worker Visual Position:**
    - Exactly centered on tile, or slight random offset for multiple Workers?
    - **Recommendation:** Centered for single Worker, slight offset if multiple on same tile

+6. **Placement Mode Clarity:**
+   - Should valid spawn locations pulse/animate to draw attention?
+   - Should there be a "Cancel" button on-screen during placement?
+   - **Recommendation:** Pulsing highlights + on-screen prompt with Cancel instructions

 ---